 Upgrading your web hosting plan is the simplest and easiest way to improve the speed of your website.

-Your hosting should be capable to respond quickly.
+Your hosting should be capable of responding quickly.
 Response time will vary based on the server.

 Your hosting should be able to handle multiple requests at a time.
-It should slow down at the time of heavy traffic.
+It should slow down at times of heavy traffic.

 2) WordPress Theme

-The theme which you select for your WordPress site counts responsible for the performance of your site.
+The theme that you select for your WordPress site counts as responsible for the performance of your site.

 Your theme should be lightweight and speedy.